Which size is right for me?

 Can I customize my tallit?

 Yes, of course.
 Ben's Tallit Shop is the leading online tallit expert.
-We are set up to tie tzitzit according to almost any tying custom, tie techelet tzitzit, change the atara (neckband), sew on a lining and/or side bands, and add custom letter embroidery in Hebrew or English.
+We are set up to tie tzitzit according to almost any tying custom, tie techelet tzitzit, change the atara (neckband) and sew on a lining, side bands or middle band.

 What is a tallit lining?